p8queen/aws-dynamodb-basic/README.md

 # aws-dynamodb-basic
 AWS DynamoDB Put Delete Update Scan Query from Lambda Function

-## The images below help to set a cheaper configuration.
+## The images below show how to set up a more cost-effective configuration.

 The cost will be between $0 and $0.60